-What are Intersample Peaks and how do you control them.
+What are Intersample Peaks (ISP) and how do you control them.

 Intersample peaks can play havoc with your mix, tripping compressors and limiters and causing all manner of gain structuring problems.

-Before we jump in to how we detect and manage then let us take a quick look at Headroom as ISPs can affect the afforded headroom dramatically.
+Before we jump into how we detect and manage them let us take a quick look at Headroom as ISPs can affect the afforded headroom dramatically.

 Headroom is the difference between an audio tracks peak level (when the meter is displaying its highest value) and 0 level (ceiling) on the output meter.
 Let me give you a simple analogy I always use to explain headroom to my students.
 You are 6 feet tall and you enter a room that is 10 feet high.
 You have 4 feet of headroom.
 I know it’s simplistic but it works for me.